 Our artistic/creative division produces plays, films. books and endless creative adventures.
 We also offer workshops in writing, creativity and lifelong learning.

-CFO, Graphics and
+CFO, Designer and

 Sound Design Credits: Shows include Talhotblond (Ruskin Theatre); Off The Chain and The weather got bad (for the Virginia Avenue Project at Miles Playhouse); The Boys in the Band (The Coast Playhouse); We’ll Never be Young Again (The Kirk Douglas Theatre); Bad Hurt on Cedar Street (Greenway Court Theatre); Double Indemnity, Halo, Shakespeare’s Will, Dangerous Corner, The Norman Conquests, On the Verge, The Green Room, Roar of the Crowd, The Constant Wife, Enigma Variations, The Lion in Winter, Chekhov in Yalta, The Substance of Fire, and Rosencrantz & Guildenstern Are Dead (Theatre Forty); Soundings (Odyssey Theatre Ensemble); and The Manor (Greystone Mansion, now in its 14th year).
 Sound Engineer for Dear Liar, Little Murders, The Gin Game, I Do I Do, Over the River, and The Best Man, as well as sound and music coordinator for industrial and corporate presentations and advertising.

 Writer • Director • Teacher